ghernantes/Training.MLOps.MLFlow/3_MLflow_Tracking_Server_in_Docker/README.md

 ### **2.3 An alternative Docker image: `Dockerfile-conda`**
 [Go to Index](./README.md#3-move-your-mlflow-tracking-server-to-docker)

-Using conda can be a great option for managing and deploying machine learning workflows.
+Using `conda` can be a great option for managing and deploying machine learning workflows.
 But be aware that the use of conda to package Python apps in Docker is a matter of debate and depends on the specific requirements of the application and its deployment environment.

 On one hand, conda can be a useful tool for managing Python dependencies and creating self-contained environments that can be easily packaged and deployed.
 When building a Docker image, using conda to create a virtual environment with the necessary dependencies can simplify the process of setting up the application and reduce the risk of dependency conflicts.

 One specific advantage of using Docker for MLflow is that it provides a level of abstraction between the application and the underlying system, which **can help with portability and reproducibility**.
 By packaging the MLflow server and its dependencies within a Docker container, you can ensure that the same software is running regardless of the host operating system or deployment environment.

 However, there are also some drawbacks to using conda within Docker containers.
 The biggest issue is that **conda packages can be quite large and can increase the size of the Docker image**, which can **slow down the deployment process**, **consume more disk space**, and **increase the surface attack**.

+Our `mlflow_tracker_conda` docker image weighs `2.47GB`:

 ```bash
 $ docker images